Welcome to today's edition of the Rush 24-7 podcast.

 Why would Obama be sympathetic to the Iranians?

-What is the what's the why can't he say militant Islamic terrorists?
+What is the, what's the, why can't he say militant Islamic terrorists?

-He can't even provide people validation for what they're already thinking about ISIS.
+Why can't he, he can't even provide people validation for what they're already thinking about ISIS.

 He will not even strongly condemn ISIS.

-It's a it's just breathtaking to behold.
+It's just breathtaking to behold.

-Actually, they don't think Obama's great, they just hate Republicans.
+Actually, they don't think Obama's great.

 They think Republicans, whatever, and conservatives or whatever.

-My kids are growing up and say, where have you clowns been?
+I said, where have you clowns been?

 You should have been alarmed about all this long before Friday.

-But, but, but, but, but if that's what it takes to wake people up, then fine.
+But, but, but, but, but, if that's what it takes to wake people up, then fine.

 We'll deal with it as we get it.

-Another timeout, we'll get back to your phones in a moment.
+We'll get back to your phones in a moment.

 You know what else is being highlighted here in this incident?

-And it's been happening a lot, and that is all of this symbolism.
+And that is all of this symbolism.

 People engaging in all of this symbolism and acting like it matters.

-A Twitter hashtag, save our girls.
+A Twitter hashtag, Save Our Girls.

-And of course I mocked it.
+And of course, I mocked it.

 I did.